WWMB

-WWMB, virtual channel 21 (UHF digital channel 26), is a Dabl-affiliated television station licensed to Florence, South Carolina, United States, serving the Pee Dee and Grand Strand regions of South Carolina.
-The station is owned by Howard Stirk Holdings; the Sinclair Broadcast Group, which owns dual ABC/CW affiliate WPDE-TV (channel 15, also licensed to Florence), operates WWMB under a shared services agreement (SSA).
-Both stations share studios on University Boulevard in Conway, while WWMB's transmitter is located on Pee Dee Church Road in Floydale, South Carolina.
+WWMB (channel 21) is a television station licensed to Florence, South Carolina, United States, serving the Pee Dee and Grand Strand regions of South Carolina as a de facto owned-and-operated station of the digital multicast network Roar.
+It is owned by Howard Stirk Holdings, which maintains a shared services agreement (SSA) with Sinclair Broadcast Group, owner of dual ABC/CW affiliate WPDE-TV (channel 15, also licensed to Florence), for the provision of certain services.
+The two stations share studios on University Boulevard in Conway; WWMB's transmitter is located on Pee Dee Church Road in Floydale, South Carolina.

 History

 WWMB went on the air September 21, 1994, as an independent station.
 It was owned by Atlantic Media Group, but operated by Diversified Communications, then-owner of WPDE, under an LMA.
 It joined UPN as a charter affiliate on January 16, 1995.
 By 1999, WWMB was airing Access Hollywood starring Myrtle Beach native Nancy O'Dell.
 Barrington Broadcasting bought WPDE in 2006.
 At the same time, Atlantic Media Group sold WWMB to SagamoreHill Broadcasting, which continued the LMA with WPDE.

 On January 24, 2006, Time Warner and CBS Corporation announced that the two networks they owned, The WB and UPN, would cease operations, and that those companies would combine their resources to create The CW.
 Just hours after the announcement, WPDE released a notice on its website indicating WWMB would become an affiliate of the new network.
 This notice was a little premature, as over the next two months, many announcements of network affiliation changes including station deals with The CW were made.

-The existence of a cable-only WB affiliate, "WFWB," which was carried by area cable systems as part of The WB 100+ national cable service, made a CW affiliation for WWMB seem less of a sure thing.
+The existence of a cable-only WB affiliate, "WFWB", which was carried by area cable systems as part of The WB 100+ national cable service, made a CW affiliation for WWMB seem less of a sure thing.
 Nevertheless, WWMB made public on April 10 it had joined The CW.